englebert/EchoWiiTX/README.txt

 On Going Development:
-1. Enhancing the TX speed
+1. Enhancing the TX speed - DONE
 2. Remote changing Channels
 3. Channel Mapping
 4. Switch Mapping
 5. Telemetry
+6. Reverse reading

+Updates:
+1. Enhanced TX Speed from 127 Packets/s to 755 Packets/s.
+This is due to the OLED refreshing rate reduced to 2FPS.
+Saving some resources and give more resources to the data transmission.
+Also removed the CH8 from the data structure.

 By Englebert.